drowe67/codec2-dev/README_freedv.md

 FreeDV is available as a GUI application, an open source library (FreeDV API), and in hardware (the SM1000 FreeDV adaptor).
 FreeDV is part of the Codec 2 project.

-This document gives an overview of the technology inside FreeDV.
+This document gives an overview of the technology inside FreeDV, and some additional notes on building/using the FreeDV 2020 and 2400A/2400B modes.

 ![FreeDV mode knob](http://www.rowetel.com/images/codec2/mode_dv.jpg)